 The idiom for repetition of fields and groups in MIL-STD-2045 is so prevalent in military-standard binary formats that it should be expressable directly via a new enum for the dfdl:occursCountKind property.

-This enum value would cause the dfdl:occurs property to be interpreted as a path expression producing a boolean value relative to the current array position.
+This enum value would cause the dfdl:occursCount property to be interpreted as a path expression producing a boolean value relative to the current array position.
 If the expression value is true then an additional occurrance is expected (when parsing).

 The behavior of this new dfdl:occursCountKind property is much like the 'do...until' constructs of many programming languages.